utterworks/converse-docs/docs/guide/nlu.md

 I want to buy a red short
 In both cases, the intent is to buy something.
 The color is a useful information, but we don’t want to have a different intent for each color.

-The color is an additional information to extract and that’s a perfect candidate for an entity Entities are elements you want to extract from a user utterance.
+The color is an additional information to extract and that’s a perfect candidate for an entity - Entities are elements you want to extract from a user utterance.

+> The platform containes a number of built in entities that are available for use in things like slot extraction.
+These built in entities include things like time, distance, number, email address

+<Important type="info"> Additional custom entities can be created, these can be simple regular expressions, or they can be more complex concepts that the platform can be trained to recognise </Important>

+## Training Data
+The NLU recognises intents by being given examples from which it can generalise.
+Training data for intents is added in the Training Data section.
+This training data can also be used to identify and train entities too.

-## Trainable Entities
+## Trained Entities
-In most cases you must teach your assistant how and where to find entities in your utterances.
-You can do this by tagging entities in the user utterances you provide as examples.
+To add trained entities must teach the platform how and where to find these entities in your utterances.
+You can do this by tagging entities in the user utterances you provide as examples in the training data section.